overextended/oxmysql/docs/index.md

 set mysql_connection_string "mysql://root:12345@localhost/es_extended?charset=utf8mb4"
 set mysql_connection_string "user=root;database=es_extended;password=12345;charset=utf8mb4"
 ```
-For more optional settings (such as multiple statements) you can reference [pool.d.ts](https://github.com/sidorares/node-mysql2/blob/master/typings/mysql/lib/Pool.d.ts#L10) and [connection.d.ts](https://github.com/sidorares/node-mysql2/blob/master/typings/mysql/lib/Connection.d.ts#L8).

 You can also add the following convars if you require extra information when testing queries.
 ```
 set mysql_slow_query_warning 100
 set mysql_debug true
 ```
+For more optional settings (such as multiple statements) you can reference [pool.d.ts](https://github.com/sidorares/node-mysql2/blob/master/typings/mysql/lib/Pool.d.ts#L10) and [connection.d.ts](https://github.com/sidorares/node-mysql2/blob/master/typings/mysql/lib/Connection.d.ts#L8).

 ## Sync vs. async
-Asychronous behaviour does not _truly_ exist in any of the scripting runtimes utilised, with tasks being performed in a queue each tick.
+Asychronous behaviour does not _truly_ exist in any of the scripting runtimes utilised, with tasks being performed as part of a queue each tick.
-Two variants of exports are provided for users, and their names describe their behaviour as part of the active "thread" being executed.
+Two variants of exports are provided for users, and their names describe their behaviour as part of the "thread" being executed.

 The following export is "asynchronous" and will execute in order, however the result will be delayed until a result is returned rather than pausing execution of following code.
 ```lua